A New Research Governance System

-The Research Ethics and Governance Information System (REGIS) is a portal to help manage ethics and site governance approvals of human research projects in NSW and ACT public health organisations (PHOs) and local health districts (LHDs).
-The system was rolled out progressively across all PHOs and LHDs in a soft launch phase where certain types of applications were being accepted in REGIS and others in the old system.
+The Research Ethics and Governance Information System (REGIS) is a portal to help manage ethics and site governance approvals of human research projects in NSW, TAS, ACT Public Health Organisations (PHOs), Allied Health Organisations (AHOs) and local health districts (LHDs).
+REGIS was rolled out progressively across all PHOs and LHDs in a soft launch phase where certain types of applications were being accepted in REGIS and others in the old system.
 Visit Transitioning to REGIS for historical details.

 REGIS has replaced AU-RED and Online Forms as one system, accessible by PHOs/LHDs and researchers, including investigators and clinical trial coordinators.
 It will facilitate the creation, processing and storage of:

 - ethics (HREA) and site specific assessment (SSA) applications